oriooctopus/anyone-can-code/course/basics/foundations/1-variables.md

 However, just because you _can_ give a variable any name doesn't mean you should.
 Good programming means writing helpful variable names.
 The variable `age` is much more useful than `gooblegop` because we imedietely understand what it's purpose is.

 ```
-Exercise: Have them change the name to any valid variable name
+Exercise: Have them change the name to any valid variable name.
+For example, myFunkyAge
 Exercise: Which of these variable names is invalid?
 Maybe have one or two of theses
 ```